enoskyeza/enos-blog/README.md

 ### Description
 The blog is a development journal, that is to help me evaluate my effort each passing day.
 And in this I hope to be able to document each and every progress I do everyday.
 It is also and accountability measure of sorts.

+### What I do
+I am to document in detail, every effort I make in a day that I envision is going to lead to future self development as a person and financially.